 EAMs are recognized by their format: a six character preamble (repeated once) followed by "STAND BY...MESSAGE FOLLOWS."
 Then one hears a long string of phonetic codes, spoken at a cadence of one character per second.
 The airborne radio operators often have plenty of background noise getting into their microphones, while the ground based relays often have have an other worldly echo and a strange "ticking" sound on their audio.
 Some are extremely long, extending into the hundreds of letters!
 Is it possible that these are operational mesages, or a practical test for operator proficiency?
 That will certainly remain a mystery because USSTRATCOM says very little on the subject of its work.

-Skyking messages are much shorter, and characterized by the preamble, "SKYKING SKYKING DO NOT ANSWER.
+Skyking messages (not heard since late 2019) are much shorter, and characterized by the preamble, "SKYKING SKYKING DO NOT ANSWER.
 MESSAGE FOLLOWS..."
 One then hears a short string of characters followed by an authentication code.